jacobpatterson1549/kuuf-library/README.md

 A Postgres database can be used.
 Do this by setting the `-database-URL` application argument or the `DATABASE_URL` environment variable.
 The script below initializes a Postgres user and database.
+It is a Bash script for Linux.
+If on Ubuntu/Debian, install a server for local use with `sudo apt install postgresql`.
 Remember to set the password.
 A random password can be generated with `openssl rand --hex 10`.